Ernst Öpik: Yarkovsky effect connection

 The Yarkovsky effect was discovered by the Russian civil engineer Ivan Osipovich Yarkovsky (1844–1902), who worked on scientific problems in his spare time.
 Writing in a pamphlet around the year 1900, Yarkovsky noted that the diurnal heating of a rotating object in space would cause it to experience a force that, while tiny, could lead to large long-term effects in the orbits of small bodies, especially meteoroids and small asteroids.
 Yarkovsky's work might have been forgotten had it not been for Öpik, who read Yarkovsky's pamphlet sometime around 1909.
 Decades later, Öpik discussed the possible importance of the Yarkovsky effect for moving meteoroids about the solar system.

 Exile

-Öpik fled his native country in 1944 because the approaching Red Army raised fear among Estonians.
+Öpik fled Estonia in 1944 ahead of the approaching Red Army, in fear of a second Soviet occupation of the Baltic states.
 Living as a refugee in Germany, he became the Estonian rector of the Baltic University in Exile in the displaced persons camps.
 In 1948 he was offered a post in Armagh and remained there despite offers of lucrative jobs in America.
 From the early 1960s to the mid-1970s he also held a position at the University of Maryland, which he visited annually, typically for one semester.
 As air travel became more common, his refusal to fly made travel to the U.S. from Armagh systematically more difficult and he eventually ceased the annual ritual.